 - Chris Yoko, CEO at Yoko Co.

-3. Review the RFP Requirements Again and Again
+3. Review the RFP requirements

 "Review the RFP requirements and instructions with a fine-tooth comb and review it often.
 Oftentimes, people have their RFP rejected or disqualified for missing one small requirement.
 Remember that the entity releasing the RFP will receive a lot of responses.